 It's hard to say what part of "Blue Eyes" stood out so much in Willie's career.
 It could have just been perfect timing, after all.
 But the song struck a chord with people.
 And it was familiar.

-Yet something about Nelson’s stripped down performance captured the song better than any other version.
+Yet something about Nelson's stripped-down performance captured the song better than any other version.
 The song uses a standard melody, emphasized by walk-ups and walk-downs laid around a mellow waltz feel.
-At the time, the second wave of pop country was in full throttle.
+At the time, the second wave of pop-country was in full throttle.

 The song solidified Red Headed Stranger as one of the greatest country records ever, and Willie as a household name.
-The success of the song and album even led to a film adaptation in 1986, starring Nelson of course.
+The success of the song and album even led to a film adaptation in 1986, starring Nelson, of course.
 His star only rose from there, all the way to its iconic place in American culture today.

-Much has been said of Nelson’s time in both Nashville and Texas.
-A lot of people argue that he’s the ultimate example of Nashville trying too hard to force its hand and missing out on truly talented artists.
+Much has been said of Nelson's time in both Nashville and Texas.
+A lot of people argue that he's the ultimate example of Nashville trying too hard to force its hand and missing out on genuinely talented artists.

-After all, just look at how many people Nelson moved with his music once he had full control.
+After all, look at how many people Nelson moved with his music once he had full control.
 But his years in Nashville also helped him forge the friendships that would lead to incredible projects like The Highwaymen.
-The struggles and growths in those 10 years certainly played a part in his subsequent fame.
+The struggles and growths in those ten years certainly played a part in his subsequent fame.